-Afghan embassy in Delhi permanently shuts down citing challenges from India, Taliban pressure
+Afghan embassy in Delhi shuts down permanently citing challenges from India, Taliban pressure

 It said the the decision to cease operations was a result of broader changes in policy and said the move should not be characterised as an internal rift within the embassy.

 The embassy also noted that the number of Afghans living in India has significantly declined over the past two years, with refugees, students and others leaving the country.
-The number has nearly halved since Taliban takeover of Kabul, and very limited visas were issued during this period, it said.

-In another statement on September 30, the embassy had that said a failure to meet expectations in serving Afghanistan’s interests was another key factor in closure of the embassy.
+On September 30, it had said that a failure to meet expectations in serving Afghanistan’s interests was also a key reason why it was shutting operations.
 At the time, it had said it would continue to provide emergency consular services to Afghan nationals.